-Defendant Inch is responsible for the policies, procedures, and practices regarding management, personnel, and overall operation of FDC, including the operation of isolation at prisons throughout FDC.
+60. Defendant Mark Inch ("Inch") is the Secretary of Corrections for the Florida Department of Corrections.
+He became Secretary of FDC in January 2019.
+In this capacity, Defendant Inch is responsible for the overall management and operation of the entire adult corrections system in Florida and for protecting the constitutional and statutory rights of all people in FDC custody.3 Additionally, Defendant Inch is responsible for the policies, procedures, and practices regarding management, personnel, and overall operation of FDC, including the operation of isolation at prisons throughout FDC.
 Defendant Inch authorizes or ratifies the policy and practice of subjecting people to a substantial risk of serious harm and discrimination based on disability by isolating them from the general population as described herein.
 Defendant Inch has directly and proximately caused, and continues to cause, the constitutional and statutory violations set forth herein.
 At all relevant times, Defendant Inch was acting under color of state law and as an official representative of FDC.
 Defendant Inch is sued in his official capacity for declaratory and injunctive relief.

-- 46. Defendant FDC is the administrative department for the State of Florida responsible for administering and exercising the direct and effective control over penal and corrections institutions throughout the State of Florida.
-Defendant FDC is an instrumentality of the State of Florida. - 47.
+- 61. Defendant FDC is the administrative department for the State of Florida responsible for administering and exercising the direct and effective control over penal and corrections institutions throughout the State of Florida.
+Defendant FDC is an instrumentality of the State of Florida. - 62.
 Defendant FDC receives federal financial assistance.